latimagine/SlicerSpline/README.md

 * Add the path of the module to "Additional module paths" and restart (It will appear somewhere in module lists in Example)

 ## Usage

+***NOTE***: If you need a fast processing, you should increase the voxel size using "resample scaler volume" tool.

 1- This module needs some manual labels to interpolate them.